 WildEarth Guardians wants to make sure that this captivating creature wasn’t brought back from the edge of extinction only to disappear again.
 We are working to protect all five species of prairie dog and the wide variety of animals that depend on them, including the black-footed ferret.
 We are also working to reform the U.S. Fish and Wildlife Service’s special regulations that degrade ferret safeguards.

 - Significant Actions

-- September 2009 - WildEarth Guardians et al. petition to upgrade black-footed ferret protections
+- September 2009 - WildEarth Guardians and partners petition to upgrade black-footed ferret protections

-- December 2013 - U.S. Fish and Wildlife Service releases final revised recovery plan for the black-footed ferret
+- December 2013 - The U.S. Fish and Wildlife Service releases a final revised recovery plan for the black-footed ferret

 - Press Releases